 Yesterday, everything was fine.
 Today, out of the blue, a bite of ice cream, a sip of lemonade, a breath of fresh air sent you reeling.
 All of a sudden, cold has become painful; an intensely unpleasant sensation starts in your teeth with exposure to cold.
 When a tooth is sensitive to cold, that sensitivity can intrude frequently into your day, lessening the joy in some of life’s simple pleasures (summer ice cream cones anyone?) or just interfering with the flow of living your life.
 So, why do teeth become sensitive to cold and what can you do to alleviate the sensitivity?

-One Tooth Sensitive to Cold: Is It Complications From Dental Caries?
+One Tooth is Sensitive to Cold: Is It Complications From Dental Caries?

 There are a couple of ways that dental caries (cavities) can cause or contribute to tooth sensitivity.
 If you are experiencing a sudden onset of sensitivity in a single tooth or between two teeth, it’s possible that a weak spot in the enamel has opened up and is letting irritants into the tooth through the infection’s hole.
 The other way that dental caries can cause sensitivity in a tooth is after it has been treated.
-Sometimes, a dental filling can cause short-term tooth sensitivity.
+Sometimes, your tooth can be sensitive to cold after a filling.
 Usually, the discomfort is just residual from having the filling done, and it clears up on its own in a few days.

 Next Steps: Check With the Pros